WolframResearch/LibraryLinkUtilities/README.rst

          int f (WolframLibraryData libData, WSLINK mlp);

-      Such functions can later be loaded into Wolfram Language using :wlref:`LibraryFunctionLoad`.
+      Such functions can later be loaded into the Wolfram Language using :wlref:`LibraryFunctionLoad`.

    paclet
-      A unit of Wolfram Language functionality implemented in one or more files which can be auto-discovered, installed, loaded, etc. and must be accompanied by a **PacletInfo.wl** file.
+      A unit of the Wolfram Language functionality implemented in one or more files which can be auto-discovered, installed, loaded, etc. and must be accompanied by a **PacletInfo.wl** file.
       See the `excellent tutorial <https://www.wolframcloud.com/obj/tgayley/Published/PacletDevelopment.nb>`_ on paclet development.

    LibraryLink paclet
       A :term:`paclet` that has some of its functionality implemented in C or C++ using LibraryLink.
-Such paclets usually have a layer of Wolfram Language code responsible at least for loading functions from the shared C/C++ library.
+Such paclets usually have a layer of the Wolfram Language code responsible at least for loading functions from the shared C/C++ library.

    LLU paclet